This post may contain affiliate links. For more info please read our disclosure.

 Other Popular Altcoins

 I wrote down dozens of cryptocurrency lists online and from the 100+ altcoin mentioned, these 6 altcoins were mentioned at least 8 times each.
-Now I do research on the following companies: EOS, ETC, ONT, WTC, OMG, NEO, and ARK.
+Now I do research on the following companies: EOS, ETC, ONT, NEO, BNB, HOT, and ARK.

 The popular Bitcoin is dominating right now in the financial world, in terms of market cap and popularity so more and more companies are going to enter this industry.
 The current altcoin leaders are great right now but things can change at any moment thanks to major movers in this cryptocurrency industry.
 However, cryptocurrencies are here to stay so it will be wise to do a little research on my companies as well as look at other companies to faithfully support.
 Hopefully, you are rewarded while you support the currency of the future.